New panel aims to settle Israeli, Palestinian business disputes

 The center, inaugurated on Monday, aims to enhance bilateral trade between Israel and the occupied West Bank now at an annual $4 billion.

-The private initiative has received a grant from the Israeli government and is supported by the Palestinian Authority, organisers said.
+The private initiative has received a grant from the Israeli government and is supported by the Palestinian Authority, organizers said.

 Israeli and Palestinian companies have been relying on a mechanism provided by the Oslo interim peace deals, which launched limited Palestinian self-rule in the 1990s, to resolve commercial disputes.